A list of 16 useful 3D printable camera accessories for photographers to print various pieces of photography-related equipment.

 4. Tripod Plate

-A tripod plate is something people usually forget on sets.
-If you happen to be amongst them, you can print your very own tripod plates.
+A tripod plate is something people often forget on sets.
+If you happen to be among them, you can print your very own tripod plates.
+Just purchase the right screw, and you’re all set!

 5. 360 VR Rig